Differentiable Stochastic Halo Occupation Distribution with Galaxy Intrinsic Alignments: Abstract

 \section{Abstract}

 We present \diffhodia, a fully differentiable implementation of a halo occupation distribution (HOD) model that incorporates galaxy intrinsic alignments (IA).
 Motivated by the \textsc{diffHOD} framework of \citet{horowitz2022}, we create a new implementation that extends differentiable galaxy population modeling to include the orientation-dependent statistics crucial for weak gravitational lensing analyses.
 Our implementation combines this HOD formulation with the intrinsic alignment model of \citet{vanalfen_2023}, enabling end-to-end automatic differentiation from HOD and IA parameters through to the galaxy field.
 We additionally extend this framework to differentiably model two-point correlation functions, including galaxy clustering and IA statistics.
-We validate \diffhodia against the reference \textsc{halotools-IA} implementation using the Bolshoi-Planck simulation, demonstrating excellent agreement across both 1-point and 2-point statistics.
+We validate \diffhodia against the reference \textsc{halotools-IA} implementation using the Bolshoi-Planck simulation, demonstrating agreement within sample variance in galaxy number counts and at $< 2\%$ error in two-point statistics.
 We verify the accuracy of gradients computed via automatic differentiation by comparing against finite difference estimates for both HOD and IA parameters.
-We present science use cases leveraging gradients in the simulations to uncover the IA parameters of a galaxy field representative of the \textsc{tng300} simulation.
+We present science use cases that leverage gradients in the parameter space to find the IA of a galaxy field representative of the \textsc{tng300} simulation.
 We further use \diffhodia in a Hamiltonian Monte Carlo analysis and compare performance with \halotoolsia and a neural-network based emulator of \halotoolsia, named \IAEmu.
 Unlike emulator-based approaches for statistics, \diffhodia provides differentiability at the catalog level, enabling its integration into field-level inference pipelines and extension to arbitrary summary statistics for next-generation weak lensing analyses. \githubmaster

 \keywords{ Weak Gravitational Lensing, Intrinsic Alignment, Differentiable Simulations }